seramo/simple-chat-button/readme.txt

 6. screenshot-6.png - Whatsapp Button without text box (Bottom Right position)

 == Changelog ==

+= 1.3 =
+* Added: WPML config to translate variables and whatsapp number
+* Added: _blank and _self target for whatsapp link
+* Added: z-index for controls the vertical stacking order of elements that overlap
+* Fixed: issue in margin inputs

 = 1.2 =
 * Fix: chat link bug in desktop mode (for iranian users)